b49-clouddevops/bash-scripting/README.md

 ### Welcome to Shell Scripting

-Follwoing are the shell scripting topics which we discuss as a part of our project
+Following are the shell scripting topics which we discuss as a part of our project
 ```
 1. SheBang and Comments
 2. Printing